 - Part of a day in Lima, Peru before returning home that night

 I followed the advice of the travel blogs to check the seat assignments every so often and it was a good thing I did.
-American didn’t send any notice, but sometime during spring or early summer, the equipment on the Lima to Miami 767 segment changed to a more modern interior.
-The arrangement with 2-2-2 angled lie flat seats was replaced with a more comfortable interior with 1-2-1 flat bed seats.
+American didn’t send any notice, but sometime during spring or early summer, the equipment on the Lima to Miami Boeing 767 segment changed to a more modern interior.
+The arrangement with 2-2-2 angled lie flat seats was replaced with a more comfortable 1-2-1 flat bed seats.
 We were automatically moved to the back row across the aisle, but I was able to move us to the middle section so we could sit together.

 I booked a flight separately on LAN for a Cusco to Lima segment (adding it to the existing American Airlines itinerary caused the price of the itinerary to double even though the flight was $180 purchased separately).
 Since the flight to Lima was the same day as our departure back to the United States, I allowed a ten hour layover in Lima.
 That would give us time to visit downtown for a few hours while also protecting us in case of all but the longest delays.
 I figured that even if our flight was cancelled, we’d be in good shape since LAN flies hourly or more between Cusco and Lima.